|

 220 during the Invasion of Sicily.
 Inside the magazine, beginning on Page

+53, the story of the USS LCI (L) 226 can be found.
 During World War II there were 923 LCIs built by ten shipyards.
 The Shipbuilding History provides a complete list of the LCIs built, the shipyard's location, the delivery month and year and the ships final disposition.
 For additional information related to each of the individual Landing

 Craft Infantry Large ships built including the Ship's history, specifications, any awards, citations, and campaigns as well as any available photograph of the ship can be viewed at The NavSource Photo Archives.
 (The site contains the index for all LCIs.)
+Note: There are currently 2 known restored Landing Craft Infantry Ships: The LCI 1091 and the LCI 713.
+The LCI 713 is being restored by the Amphibious Forces Museum and is almost complete.
+Ships of the U.S. Navy, 1940-1945 provides a description

 of LCIs and other details related to LCIs as well as for other US Navy ships employed